jrolfe777/personal-finance-starter/docs/workshop.md

 ---

+## Part 3: The AI as a Test Engineer (5 minutes)

+With a solid plan in place, we now shift to a test-driven mindset.
+Before writing a single line of implementation code, we'll have the AI create a test plan.
+This ensures we have a clear definition of "done" and a way to validate our feature against the requirements.

+### Step 5: Generate the Test Plan

+**Action:** Enter the following prompt:

+> Based on the PRD, create a test plan for the Debt Payoff Calculator in a new file named `docs/debt-calculator-tests.md`.
+The plan should cover the main user stories and acceptance criteria.

+**(Wait for the AI to generate the test plan.)**

+**Takeaway:** This step is crucial.
+By generating tests upfront, we are creating a contract for our feature's behavior.
+This plan becomes our guide for validation.
+The developer's role is to review this plan, ensure it's comprehensive, and use it to verify the AI's implementation in the next step.

+---

-## Part 3: The AI as a Pair Programmer (15 minutes)
+## Part 4: The AI as a Pair Programmer (8 minutes)

 This is where the plan turns into product.
-We will now instruct the AI to execute the implementation plan it just created.
+We will now instruct the AI to execute the implementation plan it created.

-### Step 5: Implement the Feature
+### Step 6: Implement the Feature

 We will give the AI a single, high-level command to execute the plan it created.